Family Hearing Centre works in Partnership with SoundSkills

 Visit the SoundSkills website here to find out more

 In New Zealand, research suggests that APD affects approximately 6.2% (1 in 20) of children.
 Early identification and intervention are key to managing APD and supporting individuals in overcoming the associated auditory challenges.
-At Family Hearing Centre, we specialise in Auditory Processing Disorder Testing in Auckland, ensuring accurate assessments and tailored care for those affected by APD.
+At Family Hearing Centre, we specialise in Auditory Processing Disorder Testing assessments, ensuring accurate assessments and tailored care for those affected by APD.

-What is Auditory Processing Disorder (APD) in NZ?
+What is Auditory Processing Disorder (APD)?

 Signs of Auditory Processing Disorder (APD) in Children